jacoblapworth/akahu-sdk-swift/src/react/textarea.md

 	<label className="xui-text-label xui-fieldlabel-layout">This textarea has a fixed height</label>
 </XUITextArea>
 ```
+### Character Limit

-A character limit counter can be added to `TextArea` by passing a number to the `maxCharacters` prop.
+A character limit counter can be added to the `TextArea` by passing a number to the `maxCharacters` prop.
 The input text will not be truncated if the character limit is exceeded.
 Instead, the character counter will go into negative values, and the `TextArea` will be rendered as invalid.

 ```
 <XUITextArea